rikthi/store-management-system/README.md

 # Quick look
 https://jolly-bush-04a04080f.2.azurestaticapps.net/
 Backend might need time to wake
+Try with:
+User ID: 1
+Email: bob@gmail.com
+Password: 123

 # Store Management System
 This is a guide on how to clone and run this application on your local machine